Game Night (film): Cast

 Additionally, the film's directors John Francis Daley and Jonathan Goldstein cameo as Carter and Dan, respectively.
 Kenny (credited as "Not Denzel") is portrayed by Malcolm X. Hughes, a part-time Denzel Washington impersonator.
 Michael Cyril Creighton appears as a game night friend, Bill.
-Jeffrey Wright makes an uncredited cameo as an actor playing Agent Ron Henderson, an actor.
+Jeffrey Wright makes an uncredited cameo as an actor playing Agent Ron Henderson.
+Former wrestler Jaxson Ryker appears as Bulgarian Goon, an assistant of The Bulgarian.

+Olivia, a West Highland White Terrier, played a role in the film as Bastian, Gary's pet dog.

 Production

+The film was dedicated to stunt performer John Bernecker who worked on the film as Joshua Mikel's double.
+Bernecker died after an accident while filming The Walking Dead.

 Development

 Producer John Fox had the film's title and asked screenwriter Mark Perez for story ideas.
 Perez took inspiration from films like Three Amigos and Tropic Thunder.
 He pitched the concept to 20th Century Fox, who liked it.
 The two pitched the project to Jason Bateman, who also liked it.
 They then sold the idea to New Line Cinema around 2013–2014.
 Bateman was initially slated to direct, as well as produce and star in the film.
 When screenwriters Jonathan Goldstein and John Francis Daley were hired to rewrite Perez's script, it became clear to Bateman that the two would also want to direct the film, so Bateman stepped down.